-white or cream colored, may have fine scales, first hemispherical in shape before flattening out with maturity.
-Flesh is white, firm and thick.
+white or cream-coloured, may have fine scales, first hemispherical in shape before flattening out with maturity.
+The flesh is white, firm and thick.
 Gills

 are at first white, becoming pink, then chocolate brown or blackish, free and crowded.
 Stem

-is white or cream; it is slightly club-shaped and smooth or finely scaly below the ring.
-Ring is white or cream, pendulous and superior.
+is white or cream, slightly club-shaped and smooth or finely scaly below the ring.
+The ring is white or cream, pendulous and superior.
 Viewed from below, on a closed-cap specimen, it has a well-developed 'cogwheel' pattern around the stem.

-There are several similar species.
-Agaricus macrosporus are very fleshy, with scaly stem girdles.
-Agaricus sylvicola is a woodland variety.
+include Agaricus macrosporus which is very fleshy, with scaly stem girdles and Agaricus sylvicola which is a woodland variety.
 Agaricus augustus and Agaricus xanthoderma are also similar.
-Be careful not to confuse it with the deadly poisonous Amanita virosa, which has white gills.
+Be careful not to confuse it with deadly poisonous Amanita species, which has white gills.

 on the www.first-nature.com web site.